 Dr. Keane is one of the founders of the Humanistic Co-design Initiative - an organization dedicated to helping establish local communities of practice that co-design assistive technologies that are suitable for the local economic, social, and cultural context.
 Dr. Keane has extensive expertise in digital and physical accessibility, and has been involved in disability advocacy his entire life after being born with the degenerative eye condition Retinitis Pigmentosa.

-Matthew Johnston has spent his career in the tech industry in various roles.
-As a disability champion, he sees inclusive technology as essential to help drive a socially and economically just world.
+Matthew has spent his career in the technology industry in various roles.
+He is currently at ThoughtWorks, building teams and products for their clients.
+As a disability champion, he sees inclusive technology as essential to help create a socially and economically just world.

-Matthew is a trustee of Stagetext, a charity that provides captioning and live subtitling services to cultural events and venues.
-He is also a trustee of Scope, helping them to collaborate with tech companies to make the digital world more inclusive.
+Matthew is a trustee of Stagetext, a UK charity that provides captioning and live subtitling services to cultural events and venues.
+He is also a trustee of Scope, the disability equality charity in the UK helping them to collaborate with tech companies to make the digital world more inclusive.
 He's on Scope's Big Hack Advisory Board to encourage and embrace inclusive design as a culture and practice.

 Prof P.V.M Rao